manuel-serrano/hiphop/doc/dev.md

 a HipHop source file named `foo.hh.js`:

-  1. Add the option `{ dumpNets: true }` to the reactive machine for which you want to dump the net list, or set the shell `HIPHOP_DUMPNETS=true` to dump the net lists of all machines.
+  1. Add the option `{ dumpNets: true }` to the reactive machine for which you want to dump the net list, or set the shell `HIPHOP_TRACE=nets` to dump the net lists of all machines.
   2. Run your program.
 This will generate two files: `foo.hh.js.nets-.json` and `foo.hh.js.nets+.json`.
 The former is the net list before optimizations